-Competency 1: Demonstrate Ethical and Professional Behavior Social Workers:
+Competency 1: Demonstrate Ethical and Professional Behavior

-- make ethical decisions by applying the standards of the NASW Code of Ethics, relevant laws and regulations, models for ethical decision-making, ethical conduct of research, and additional codes of ethics as appropriate to context - b. demonstrate professional demeanor in behavior; appearance; and oral, written, and electronic communication - c. use technology ethically and appropriately to facilitate practice outcomes - d. use supervision and consultation to guide professional judgment and behavior
+- 1.1 make ethical decisions by applying the standards of the NASW Code of Ethics, relevant laws and regulations, models for ethical decision-making, ethical conduct of research, and additional codes of ethics as appropriate to context - 1.2 use reflection and self-regulation to manage personal values and maintain professionalism in practice situations - 1.3 demonstrate professional demeanor in behavior; appearance; and oral, written, and electronic communication - 1.4 use technology ethically and appropriately to facilitate practice outcomes - 1.5 use supervision and consultation to guide professional judgment and behavior

-Competency 2: Advance Human Rights and Social, Racial, Economic, and Environmental Justice Social Workers:
+Competency 2: Advance Human Rights and Social, Racial, Economic, and Environmental Justice

-- a. advocate for human rights at the individual, family, group, organizational, and community system levels; and - b. engage in practices that advance human rights to promote social, racial, economic, and environmental justice.
+- 2.1 advocate for human rights at the individual, family, group, organizational, and community system levels; and - 2.2 engage in practices that advance human rights to promote social, racial, economic, and environmental justice.

-Competency 3: Engage Anti-Racism, Diversity, Equity, and Inclusion (ADEI) in Practice Social Workers:
+Competency 3: Engage Anti-Racism, Diversity, Equity, and Inclusion (ADEI) in Practice

-- a. demonstrate anti-racist and anti-oppressive social work practice at the individual, family, group, organizational, community, research, and policy levels; and - b. demonstrate cultural humility by applying critical reflection, self-awareness, and self-regulation to manage the influence of bias, power, privilege, and values in working with clients and constituencies, acknowledging them as experts of their own lived experiences a. apply research findings to inform and improve practice, policy, and program; and b. identify ethical, culturally informed, anti-racist, and anti-oppressive strategies that address inherent biases for use in quantitative and qualitative research methods to advance the purposes of social work
+- 3.1 demonstrate anti-racist and anti-oppressive social work practice at the individual, family, group, organizational, community, research, and policy levels; and - 3.2. demonstrate cultural humility by applying critical reflection, self-awareness, and selfregulation to manage the influence of bias, power, privilege, and values in working with clients and constituencies, acknowledging them as experts of their own lived experiences

-Competency 4: Engage in Practice-informed Research and Research-informed Practice Social Workers:
+Competency 4: Engage in Practice-informed Research and Research-informed Practice